- Business in Perth County

-Director / Chief of EMS - Linda Rockwood
+Director of Emergency Services/Chief, Paramedic Services - Linda Rockwood

-Perth County EMS responds to approximately 10,000 calls for service per year.
+Perth County Paramedic Services responds to approximately 10,000 calls for service per year.
 There are 7 staffed ambulances on duty at 5 stations during the day and 6 staffed ambulances at 5 stations during the night.
-The EMS fleet also includes 3 spare ambulances, 2 supervisor response vehicles and an emergency support trailer.
+The Paramedic Services fleet also includes 3 spare ambulances, 2 supervisor response vehicles and an emergency support trailer.

 Ambulance stations are located in the City of Stratford (leased from the hospital, needing replacement), the Town of St Marys (new in 2008 County owned), Listowel (1988 County owned), Mitchell (new in 2010 County owned) and Milverton (new in 2005 County owned).
-The EMS Headquarters are located in Stratford in offices leased from Festival Hydro.
-A building committee is currently planning a new EMS Headquarters / Station in east end of Stratford.
+The Paramedic Services Headquarters are located in Stratford in offices leased from Festival Hydro.
+A building committee is currently planning a new Paramedic Services Headquarters / Station in east end of Stratford.

 The labour board ruled that the downloading of the ambulance service was considered a sale of business and as a result the County inherited its first unionized employees who belong to CUPE local 4514.
 The working relationship has been a positive one with the current 3 year collective agreement reached in 2010.

-In 2010 as a result of a review of County departments The Community Emergency Management Coordination moved to report to the EMS director and both areas merged to form Perth County Emergency Services department.
+In 2010 as a result of a review of County departments the Emergency Management Coordination moved to report to the Emergency Services Director and both areas merged to form Perth County Emergency Services department.

 ROLES AND RESPONSIBILITIES